 - A smaller return pump can be used, which has a few advantages of it’s own.
 A smaller pump costs less to buy, and saves money in the long run by using less power.
 Not a bad idea for a device that runs 100% of the time.
 There is also a pretty big difference in both heat and noise between a 500GPH pump and a 900GPH one.

 - You can stay well within the capacity of the overflow.
-A lower rate of return will also skim off a thinner layer of water over the weir.
+A lower rate of return will also skim off a thinner layer of water passing over the weir.
 This decreases the chance of fish or debris going through the overflow teeth and causing problems at the inlets / standpipes

 What return pump should I choose for my reef tank?